Understanding Workplace Harassment in Canada

 Workplace harassment is a pressing issue that affects employees across industries in Canada.
 It encompasses a wide range of unwelcome behaviours that can create an intimidating, hostile or offensive work environment.
 Victims of harassment may experience significant physical, psychological and professional consequences.

-The goal is to equip employees and employers with the knowledge to recognize harassment and collective action to foster safe, respectful workplaces nationwide.
+This article aims to help both employees and employers gain the knowledge needed to recognize harassment and collective action to foster safe, respectful workplaces nationwide.

 What is Workplace Harassment in Canada?